DaBlincx/meme-video-gen/README.md

 There is a watermark image already included in the repository.
 If you do not want to use a watermark, you can remove the watermark image path from the configuration file.

 ### Video Settings
-The codec is set to libx264 by default.
+The codec is set to libx264 by default (this codec is supported by most major video players).

 MoviePy does not support GPU acceleration, so the encoding process will be slow.
 You can also change the number of rendering threads in the configuration file to speed up the process.

 ### Custom Videos